mavcook/LivLy/README.md

-# LivLy
+# Livly
-A Google Chrome extension created and designed for the one and only Olivia.
-LivLy is a non-distracting and useful New Tab page for Google Chrome, providing shortcuts to your favorite webpages, with a new, beautiful background every day.
+Livly is a non-distracting and useful New Tab page for Google Chrome, providing shortcuts to your favorite webpages, with a new, beautiful background every day.

 If you don't like the picture of the day, just cycle through the images until you find one you like.